 Ear infections are another common cold complication.
-Viruses cause up to 80% of ear infections, and antibiotics have no effect on these.
 For the bacterial-related infections, the culprit is usually the Streptococcus bacteria, which causes more than 7 million cases of ear infection each year in the U.S. With an ear infection, you may have ear pain, difficulty sleeping, trouble hearing, fever, or ear drainage.

 For in-depth information, see WebMD's article on Earache: Cold or Ear Infection?

 Colds and Chronic Medical Conditions

 If you have a chronic illness such as asthma, heart disease, diabetes, emphysema, or HIV/AIDS, catching a cold can lead to a more serious health problem.
 That’s why it’s important to know the prevention and treatment steps to take before you come down with cold symptoms.

 For in-depth information, see WebMD’s Colds and Chronic Medical Conditions.

 When to Call the Doctor About Common Cold Complications

 If you suspect that you or your child has a cold complication or has any of the following symptoms, seek care from your doctor:

 - Pain in the sinuses (pain around the nose and eyes)